ENCCS/gpu-programming/content/6-language-support.rst

 CuPy
 ^^^^

 CuPy is a NumPy/SciPy-compatible data array library used on GPU.
+It has been developed for NVIDIA GPUs but as experimental support for AMD GPUs.
-CuPy has a highly compatible interface with NumPy and SciPy, As stated on its official website, "All you need to do is just replace *numpy* and *scipy* with *cupy* and *cupyx.scipy* in your Python code."
+CuPy has a highly compatible interface with NumPy and SciPy.
+As stated on its official website, "All you need to do is just replace *numpy* and *scipy* with *cupy* and *cupyx.scipy* in your Python code."
 If you know NumPy, CuPy is a very easy way to get started on the GPU.